dlouise/dlouise/README.md

 **About me:**<br /><br />
 Hey, I'm Dana.
-I'm Front-end focused developer who builds accessible apps with React, Next.js and TypeScript.
+I'm Front-end/Full-stack UX focused developer who builds accessible apps with React, Next.js and TypeScript.
 I work across the stack when needed, mostly with Node.js and Supabase, and care about clean code, smooth UX and shipping things that work.
 Currently building AI-powered tools with OpenAI and Anthropic APIs, exploring how agents and embeddings can make products more useful.
 <br /><br />